Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/favicon/default/html/default.md

 # How to add a favicon

-Use one or more of these lines to add a favion for your applications use case.
+Use one or more of these lines to add a favicon for your applications use case.

 ```
 <link rel="apple-touch-icon" sizes="180x180" href="/path/to/apple-touch-icon.png">